Complex and Adaptive Dynamical Systems: A Primer: Environmental Model Building

 which are presented to the network one after the other.

 The network has the task to predict the next input.
-For the case studied by Elman the inputs $\vec x(t)$ represented randomly encoded words out of a reduced vocabulary of 29 lexical items.
+For the case studied by Elman the inputs $\veci x(t)$ represented randomly encoded words out of a reduced vocabulary of 29 lexical items.
 The series of inputs corresponded to natural language sentences obeying English grammar rules.
-The network had then the task to predict the next word in a sentence.
+The network {then had} the task to predict the next word in a sentence.

-\underline{\bf Impossible lexical prediction task}\\ The task to predict the next word of a natural language sentence is impossible to fulfill.
+\runinhead{The Impossible Lexical Prediction Task} The task to predict the next word of a natural language sentence is impossible to fulfill.
 Language is non-deterministic, communication would otherwise convene no information.

 The grammatical structure of human languages places constraints on the possible sequence of words, a verb is more likely to follow a noun than another verb, to give an example.
-The expected frequency of possible successors, implicitly in the set of training sentences, is however deterministic and is reproduced well by the simple recurrent network.
+The expected frequency of possible successors, {implicit} in the set of training sentences, is, however, deterministic and is reproduced well by the simple recurrent network.

-\underline{\bf Spontaneous generation of lexical types}\\ Let us recapitulate the situation: \begin{enumerate} \item[i.]
-The lexical prediction task given to the network is impossible to fulfill. \item[ii.]
-The data input stream has a hidden grammatical structure. \item[iii.]
-The frequency of successors is not random. \end{enumerate} The network generates, as a consequence, in its hidden layer representations of the 29 used lexical items, see Fig.\ \ref{cogSys_fig_elmanHieracy}.
+\runinhead{Spontaneous Generation of Lexical Types} Let us recapitulate the situation: \begin{enumerate}\leftskip6pt \item[i.\phantom{ii}] The lexical prediction task given to the network is impossible to fulfill. \item[ii.\phantom{i}] The data input stream has a hidden grammatical structure. \item[iii.]
+The frequency of successors is not random. \end{enumerate} {As a consequence, the network generates} in its hidden layer representations of the 29 used lexical items, see Fig.~\ref{cogSys_fig_elmanHieracy}.
 These representations, and this is the central result of Elman's 1990 study, have a characteristic hierarchical structure.
-Representations of different nouns, e.g.\ `mouse' and `cat', are more alike than the representations of a noun and a verb, e.g.\ `mouse' and `sleep'.
+Representations of different nouns, e.g.\ \qut{mouse} and \qut{cat}, are more alike than the representations of a noun and a verb, e.g.\ \qut{mouse} and \qut{sleep}.
 The network has generated spontaneously abstract lexical types like verb, nouns of animated objects and nouns of inanimate objects.

-\underline{\bf Token and types}\\ The network generated actually representations of the lexical items dependent on the context, the tokens.
-There is not a unique representation of the item {\sl boy}, but several, {\it viz} $\sl boy_1$, $\sl boy_2$, ..., which are very similar to each other, but with fine variations in their respective activation patterns.
-These depended on the context, as in the following training sentences:
+\runinhead{{Tokens} and Types} The network {actually generated} representations of the lexical items dependent on the context, the tokens.
+There is not a unique representation of the item {\sl boy}, but several, viz $\sl boy_1$, $\sl boy_2, \ldots$, which are very similar to each other, but with fine variations in their respective activation patterns.
+These {depend} on the context, as in the following training sentences: